mikenath223/Project-Restaurant-Page/README.md

   </h3>

   <p align="center">
- A Restaurang page Project for Microverse curriculum.
+ A Restaurant page project for Microverse curriculum.
 Its also part of the <a href="https://www.theodinproject.com/courses/javascript/lessons/restaurant-page">Odin project curriculum.</a>
     <br />

   </p>